chrispyroberts/PraticeUsingML/README.md

 # PraticeUsingML
-A collection of my detailed notes on modern ML techniques, as well many Kaggle datasets that I've built models for!
+A collection of my detailed notes on modern ML techniques, as well all the Kaggle datasets that I've built models for.

+Notes:

 Projects:
 1. [Apple Quality Prediction](Apple%20Quality%20Prediction/report.md)